nish-d/nish-d.github.io/_posts/2016-09-12-Not-an-introduction.md

 Enough said.
 All I can hope is this doesn't turn up in "Top 10 embarrassing things Nishita did" on buzzFeed/scoopWhoop, when I'm all famous and rich. \*smug smile\*

 *P.S.
 If I promised you candy, money or a ride on my flying scooter for reading this, and you believed me, you've been cheated.
 Yes, the scooter exists.
-Peace.*
+Peace out.*